timothoms/oskarthoms.net/consulting.md

 * Extensive experience in data management and quantitative analysis

-* More than 11 years of experience coding in the R statistical programming language (I also have experience working in Stata)
+* More than 11 years of experience coding in the R statistical programming language (also experience in Stata)

-* I have taught MA-level statistics and R and served as a statistical consultant
+* I have taught MA-level and undergraduate statistics and R and served as a statistical consultant

 * Attention to detail and best practices